Captain Brent DeRemer

 6:00 AM - 2:00 PM

 Work Release, commonly known as the Huber Law, is a court-ordered privilege that allows sentenced inmates to leave the jail for work, childcare/eldercare, schooling, or treatment.
 The Rock County Sheriff’s Office administers the Work Release Program under a strict set of rules.
-Treatment and childcare/eldercare privileges must be specifically stated in the inmate’s court commitment in order to be allowed release for those privileges.
+The inmates court commitment must state “With Full Huber” in it, to be allowed release for these privileges.
 The inmate’s preparations that are made prior to incarceration will determine the inmate’s ability to exercise the Work Release privileges in a timely manner.

 Items Allowed in Work Release